 What precautions should I take when embalming?

 - Remove all personal jewellery.
 Wear disposable pants and gowns or disposable jumpsuit with hood, double gloves, eye protection, mask and cap, shoe covers and plastic apron.

 - Have instruments, puncture-resistant containers, and individual items, such as eye caps and trocar buttons, readily available.
 Place needed amount of cosmetics on a paper towel or wax paper sheet.

 - Line garbage can with double plastic bags and place in work area.

-- Usa a medical grade disinfectant to disinfect all potentially contaminated objects and surfaces both during and after preparation.
-Discard left-over solution according to material safety data sheet (MSDS) directions.
+- Use a medical grade disinfectant to disinfect all potentially contaminated objects and surfaces both during and after preparation.
+Discard left-over solution according to safety data sheet (SDS) directions.

-- Add a gallon of disinfectant solution to an enamel, porcelain or stainless steel bucket before embalming begins.
-Place bucket underneath drainage hose from embalming table.
+- Add disinfectant solution (as per manufacturer’s instructions) to an enamel, porcelain or stainless steel bucket before embalming begins.
+Place bucket underneath drainage hose from the embalming table.